-The PACK WING PLUS V2 HIPE is the simplicity of the inflatable and the performance of the rigid to start Wing foiling.
+The PACK WING HIPE DISCOVER is the simplicity of the inflatable and the performance of the rigid to start Wing foiling.
 To Wing, this is the perfect board to start and improve your skills.

-The PACK WING PLUS V2 LANCE WOOD 2X is ideal for learning the Wing easily on a really fun board.
+The PACK WING LANCE WOOD 2X is ideal for learning the Wing easily on a really fun board.
 The most accessible package technically and economically with its record price.

 Starting off, we recommend a 5m².
 This is the most versatile size.
 You will have enough power to fly in mild conditions, and a wingspan that remains reasonable.

 Soon you will see that one wing is not enough.
 You will want to fly all the time so you will complete your 5m² with a bigger one.